Department of Psychology

 email: fellous at email.arizona.edu

--- Rat hippocampus in vitro neurophysiology: oscillations, cholinergic neuromodulation of intrinsic and network properties.
+-- Hippocampus in vitro neurophysiology: oscillations, neuromodulation of intrinsic and network properties.

 Theoretical: Computational Neuroscience.
-Computational roles of the subdivisions of the hippocampal formation and spatial navigation.
+Computational roles of the subdivisions of the hippocampal formation in memory and spatial navigation.
 Computational roles of neuromodulation.
 Neural mechanisms of emotion.
 Measures of spike train similarity.
 Role of 'noise' in neural computations.
+'Massive' neural data analyses, neural data mining.

-Face perception: identifying and extracting facial information such as sex, emotion or age from static pictures.
+Face perception: Computational methods to Identify and extract facial information such as sex, emotion or age from static pictures.
 Computer based face recognition.
 Use of facial metric information for face perception.